muydanny/backend-curriculum-site/module3/lessons/testing_tools_for_api_consumption.md

     select "Colorado", from: :state
     # And I select "Colorado" from the dropdown
-    click_on "Locate Members of the House"
+    click_on "Locate Representatives"
-    # And I click on "Locate Members from the House"
+    # And I click on "Locate Representatives"
     expect(current_path).to eq(search_path)
-    # Then my path should be "/search" with "state=CO" in the parameters
-    expect(page).to have_content("8 Results")
-    # And I should see a message "8 Results"
-    expect(page).to have_css(".member", count: 8)
-    # And I should see a list of 8 the members of the house for Colorado
+    # I should see a list the members for Colorado

     within(first(".member")) do
       expect(page).to have_css(".name")
-      expect(page).to have_css(".role")
       expect(page).to have_css(".party")
-      expect(page).to have_css(".district")
+      expect(page).to have_css(".state")
     end
-    # And I should see a name, role, party, and district for each member
   end
+    # And I should see a name, role, party, and state for each member
 end
 ```